 EBGN528 INDUSTRIAL SYSTEMS SIMULATION 3.0

 or MATH542 SIMULATION

 or CSCI542 SIMULATION

 CSCI555 GAME THEORY AND NETWORKS 3.0

 MATH532 SPATIAL STATISTICS 3.0

 MATH537 MULTIVARIATE ANALYSIS 3.0

 MATH582 STATISTICS PRACTICUM 3.0

 MEGN592 RISK AND RELIABILITY ENGINEERING ANALYSIS AND DESIGN 3.0

 ORWE688 ADVANCED INTEGER OPTIMIZATION 3.0

-MTGN450/ MLGN550 STATISTICAL PROCESS CONTROL AND DESIGN OF EXPERIMENTS 3.0

 EBGN560 DECISION ANALYTICS 3.0

 EENG517 THEORY AND DESIGN OF ADVANCED CONTROL SYSTEMS 3.0

 CSCI562 APPLIED ALGORITHMS AND DATA STRUCTURES 3.0

 ORWE686 ADVANCED LINEAR OPTIMIZATION 3.0

 MNGN536 OPERATIONS RESEARCH TECHNIQUES IN THE MINERAL INDUSTRY 3.0

 MNGN538 GEOSTATISTICAL ORE RESERVE ESTIMATION 3.0

 EBGN509 MATHEMATICAL ECONOMICS 3.0

 EBGN575 ADVANCED MINING AND ENERGY ASSET VALUATION 3.0

 MATH531 THEORY OF LINEAR MODELS 3.0

 5XX/6XX Special Topics (Requires approval of the advisor and OrwE program director) 3.0

-Students enrolled in Mines' combined undergraduate/graduate program may double count up to six hours of credits which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their graduate program.
+Students enrolled in Mines' combined undergraduate/graduate program may double count up to six credits which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their graduate program.
 Any 400+ level courses that count towards the undergraduate degree requirements as "Elective Coursework" or any 500+ level course, may be used for the purposes of double counting at the discretion of the graduate advisor.
 These courses must have been passed with a "B-" or better, not be substitutes for required coursework, and meet all other University, Department, Division, and Program requirements for graduate credit.